pascalmichaillat/business-cycles/README.md

 ## Overview and Bibliographic Information

-An overview of the ten papers covered by the lecture slides is presented in `overview.md` / `overview.pdf`.
+An overview of the ten papers is presented in `overview.md` / `overview.pdf`.

 The bibliographic information for the ten papers is contained in the LaTeX bibiography file `bibliography.bib`.